-Roger-Mark De Souza is the director of Population, Environmental Change, and Security for the Woodrow Wilson Center.
-He leads programs on reproductive and maternal health, environmental security, and livelihoods, including the Center’s Environmental Change and Security Program and the Global Health Initiative.
+Roger-Mark De Souza is the director of population, environmental security, and resilience for the Wilson Center.
+He leads programs on climate change resilience, reproductive and maternal health, environmental security, and livelihoods, including the Global Sustainability and Resilience Program, Environmental Change and Security Program, and Maternal Health Initiative.

 Mutunga, Clive, Eliya Zulu, and Roger-Mark De Souza.
 (2013, September).
 Population Dynamics, Climate Change, and Sustainable Development in Africa.
 Washington DC; Population Action International and African Institute for Development Policy.

 De Souza, Roger-Mark.
 (2009, September).
 “Taking Stock: Linking Population, Health and the Environment.”
 In A Pivotal Moment: Population, Justice and the Environmental Challenge, ed.
 Laurie Mazur (321-328).
 Washington DC: Island Press.

 De Souza, Roger-Mark.
 (2009, June).
 “The Integration Imperative: How to Improve Development Programs by Linking Population, Health and Environment.”
 Environmental Change and Security Program FOCUS Report.
 Issue 19.
 Washington DC: Woodrow Wilson International Center for Scholars.

 De Souza, Roger-Mark, Geoff Heinrich, Shannon Senefeld, Katharine Coon, Peter Sebanja, Jessica Ogden, Daulos Mauambeta, Nancy Gelman, and Judy Oglethorpe.
 (2008, May).
 “Using innovation to address HIV, AIDS, and environment links: intervention case studies from Zimbabwe, Uganda, and Malawi.”
 Population and Environment 29(3-5): 219-246.
 Netherlands: Springer.